twilio-labs/plugin-rtc/README.md

 ## Twilio Video App

-A mobile and web collaboration application built with Programmable Video.
+A mobile and web collaboration application built with Twilio Programmable Video.
 Visit the projects below for instructions on how to use this plugin to build and deploy the Twilio Video app.

   * [React App](https://github.com/twilio/twilio-video-app-react)
   * [iOS App](https://github.com/twilio/twilio-video-app-ios)